MakeItEzzz555/BTC-Price-Prediction/README.md

 - monitoring/automation files
 - training and evaluation scripts

-This keeps the repository focused on the runnable Flask application required for submission.
+This keeps the repository focused on the runnable Flask application only excluding the fine tuning model stage.

 ## Notes